-Welcome to this Maurice Hauriou Website!
+Welcome to the updated Maurice Hauriou Website!

 Here, you'll be able to locate information and resources in French and English concerning the work of Maurice Hauriou (1856-1929), the great administrative and constitutional lawyer, philosopher and dean of the Law Faculty at the University of Toulouse.